 In less than a month OnLive, the world’s first cloud-based PC game streaming service, will be gone forever .
 Most of us took this news with a shrug.
 Madman Larry Gadea took it as a challenge—he built his own PC gaming cloud service.
 You can too.

 It’s both more and less complicated than it sounds: you don’t need to build or own your own sever.
-You don’t even need to spend a lot of money—Gadea’s setup was built entirely with free software, Amazon Web Services and Valve’s Steam In-Home Streaming
+You don’t even need to spend a lot of money—Gadea’s setup was built entirely with free software, Amazon Web Services and Valve’s Steam In-Home Streaming feature.

 The setup can be a little obtuse if you’re not familiar with servers and VPN tunneling, but here’s how it works: Gadea used Amazon Web Services to set up a Windows-based EC2 server instance with NVIDIA GRID (yes, that NVIDIA GRID ) K520 graphics.
 He installed Steam on it, updated the graphics drivers from NVIDIA’s website and tweaked Windows settings to enable sound and prioritize the GRID graphics card.